xwmario/Warez/README.md

 - [KickAss Torrents](https://katcr.co/) Community-made reincarnation launched in 2016.
 - [RARBG](https://rarbg.to/) Public tracker with its own release group.
 - [YTS](https://yts.am/) Small-size HD movies from YIFY.
-- [The Pirate Bay](https://thepiratebay.org/) Infamous torrent site which is somehow still running, blocked in most places.
+- [The Pirate Bay](https://thepiratebay.org/) Well-known torrent site which is somehow still running, blocked in most places. (**Be warned**: It mines coins in the background!)
 - [Remove fake TPB torrents](https://www.reddit.com/r/Piracy/comments/78aicx/i_wrote_a_small_script_that_automatically_hides/) Script that automatically hides fake torrents on The Pirate Bay based on conditional logic.
 - [The Proxy Bay](https://proxybay.bz/) Can't access The Pirate Bay?
 Try one of these proxy sites.
 - [Torrentz2](https://torrentz2.eu/) A good replacement of the defunct Torrentz.eu.